-Our results reveal that the impact of incorporating a trust-based strategy on cooperation differs across the various games.
-Specifically, while trust is always beneficial in the PD, it has a limited effect on the frequency of cooperation in SD games and in SH games.
+Our results reveal that the impact of incorporating trust-based strategies on cooperation differs across the various games.
+Specifically, while the availability of the Trust-based Cooperation strategy is always beneficial in the PD, this strategy has a limited effect on the frequency of cooperation in SD games and in SH games.
 As shown in Figure~\ref{fig:freq_coop_T_S}, trust-based strategies generally increase cooperation when the temptation to defect (T) is high.
-However, trust does not seem to increase cooperation in SH coordination games, even though it is present at a significant frequency.
-This is because in coordination games, we have shown earlier that reciprocal strategies are only a springboard for individuals that always cooperate to get in place.
-Once in place, these unconditional strategies can enjoy a high payoff without ever paying opportunity costs.
+However, trust-based strategies do not seem to increase cooperation in SH coordination games, even though TUC is present at a significant frequency.
+This is because in coordination games, we have shown earlier that reciprocal strategies are only a springboard for individuals that always cooperate to become established.
+Once in place, these unconditional strategies can enjoy a high payoff without ever paying a monitoring cost.